sarahwehkamp/Covid-Analysis-/README.md

 This project is a dashboard built in **Tableau** that analyzes COVID-19 death statistics globally.
 It provides a comprehensive view of how the pandemic has impacted countries and continents through key visualizations and metrics.

+## 📂 What's Included in This Repository

+This project repository contains all the files used to build and support the **COVID-19 Global Death Analysis Dashboard**:

+- 🧾 **SQL Queries** – All SQL scripts used for data exploration, transformation, and analysis
+- 📊 **Excel Files** – Datasets used in Tableau
+- 📈 **Tableau Dashboard Link** – Final visualization showcasing key insights
+- 📁 **README File** – Project overview, goals, insights, and author info

+You can explore the code, data, and dashboard setup to understand the process behind the analysis and replicate or build upon it.

 ## 📌 Project Goal

 The goal of this project is to: